lmorchard/blog.lmorchard.com/README.md

 ## TODO

+* Github hooks + my server to auto-build and publish
+  * Maybe try setting this up on heroku?
 * Quick gulp task to produce a new boilerplated post
 * Dynamig "related links" feature using tags and pinboard.in API
 * Better archives page with calendars and not just a big list of everything